AgnesKun/CarND-Advanced-Lane-Lines/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 I tested challenge_video.mp4 and harder_challenge_video.mp4, but they are litterally hard to identify lanes.
 And it is hard to find where the problem is , because they are streaming.

+The below is from reviewer.
+ I observed that sometimes the S channel in HLS is less robust in shadows.
+If you'd like, try out some more colorspaces to experiment with like channels from LAB or LUV.
+You might be able to get some really good results without utilizing sobel at all, in fact.